Environmental Hazards and Disaster Risk Reduction (MSc)

 - A copy of your IELTS certificate with an overall score of 6.5 with 5.5 in all subskills, or evidence of an accepted equivalent.
 Please include the date of your expected test if this qualification is pending.
 If you have alternative acceptable evidence, such as an undergraduate degree studied in the UK, please supply this in place of an IELTS.

-If you do not have a degree in a relevant area or have a 2:2 honours degree you may still apply but should provide additional evidence to support your application such as a CV and references.
+If you do not have a degree in a relevant area or have a 2:2 honours degree, your application may be considered on the basis of your professional experience.
+Please provide additional evidence to support your application such as a CV and signed and dated employer references.

 Application deadline: